artcast/artcast/README.md

 Note that there isn't a value yet because there isn't a running Artcast source to provide values for the "test/tick" key.
 Leave the browser window open while you start the test source that's included with the Artcast server.
-Note that the included sources are written in Python, and have a dependency on a Python module that we've written to handle the repetitive details of creating a source.
-You'll need to set your PYTHONPATH so the sources can find it.
+Note that the included sources are written in Python, and have a dependency on a Python module that handles the repetitive details of creating a source.
+You'll need to set your PYTHONPATH so the source scripts can find it.
 In a separate shell window:

     $ cd artcast/sources
     $ export PYTHONPATH=../packages